…. is a time and place to grow new things. New experiences, new ideas, new conversations.

 Gabriola is a 25-minute ferry ride from Nanaimo on Vancouver Island.
 You can also get here by float plane into Nanaimo Harbour or directly to Silva Bay on Gabriola.
 Besides coming to Cultivate, take time to explore all the treasures this island has to offer, including spectacular beaches, sublime forest trails, exciting artists’ studios and interesting shopping (featuring locally made products and much more!).
 Click here for more info.
 Click here for the ferry schedule.

-Cultivate doesn’t offer on-site camping or accommodations, but Gabriola Island has a variety of options for camping, b&bs, and hotels.
+Gabriola Island also has a variety of other options for b&bs and hotels.
 Check out the options on this list.

 Gabriola is only a 20-minute ferry ride from downtown Nanaimo and some great accommodation options.
 You can enjoy a full day and evening at the Cultivate Festival and still make it back to the city to sleep.
 We offer a free shuttle to/from the festival, timed around each ferry arrival/departure.